 Prizes of $1500 will be awarded to published entries in the following categories:

-- R. Ross Annett Award for Children’s Literature (chapter books)
+- R. Ross Annett Award for Children’s Literature (picture books published in 2023 or 2024)

 - Georges Bugnet Award for Fiction